mahnve/chpy/README.md

 Pythons are installed in ~/.pythons and include pip and virtualenv.

-Changes are made by manipulating PATH for the current session only, changes to PATH are not written to disk - when you start a new terminal you're path is back to normal.
+Python selection is made by manipulating PATH for the current session only, changes to PATH are not written to disk - when you start a new terminal you're path is back to normal.

 ## How To Use In Development